googlemaps/java-on-demand-rides-deliveries-stub-provider/README.md

 Retrieves the Fleet Engine specification of a registered trip.
 If registered a trip object will be returned even if there is no match for it yet.
 Once a trip match is found it will be included in the response.
+If the trip ID is not specified, the most recent trip is return.

 ```
 GET /trip/:tripId